Please ensure Javascript is enabled for purposes of website accessibility

 N/A

-A certificate of deposit (CD) is a type of account that requires you to deposit money for a fixed term, ranging from a few months to several years.
-In return, you receive a higher interest rate than a typical savings account.
+A certificate of deposit (CD) requires you to leave your money untouched for a set period of time, ranging from a few months to several years.
+In return, you typically earn a higher interest rate than a regular savings account.

 The benefits of having a bank account